voize-gmbh/pytorch-lite-multiplatform/README.md

 implementation("de.voize:pytorch-lite-multiplatform:<version>")
 ```

-Additionally, include the `LibTorchWrapper` pod in your project.
+Additionally, include the `PLMLibTorchWrapper` pod in your project.

-**Currently, these artifacts are not published in a public registry.
-If you want to integrate this project, please open an issue.**

 ## Usage